How Reliable are Causal Probing Interventions?: Experimental Details

 \item \textbf{AutoAttack} AutoAttack \cite{autoattack} is an ensemble of adversarial attacks that includes FAB, Square, and APGD attacks.
 Auto-PGD (APGD) is a variant of PGD that automatically adjusts the step size to ensure effective convergence.
 The parameters used were set as $\text{norm}=L_\infty$ and for Square attack, the $\text{n\_queries=5000}$.

 \end{compactenum}

-\paragraph{Nullifying Interventions:} For nullifying interventions, we project embeddings into the nullspaces of classifiers.
+\paragraph{Concept Removal Interventions} For concept removal interventions, we project embeddings into the nullspaces of classifiers.
 Here, the the rank $r$ corresponds to the dimensionality of the subspace identified and erased by the intervention, meaning that the number of dimensions removed is equal to the rank.\footnote{ This is only true for binary properties $Z$ -- for variables that can take $n$ values with $n > 2$, the number of dimensions removed is $n \cdot r$. } We experiment over the range of values $r \in [0, 1, ..., 40]$.
-(These are the points along the x-axis for the results visualized in \cref{fig:inlpc,fig:cfinlpclin}.)
-We consider the following nullifying interventions: \begin{compactenum} \item \textbf{INLP} We implement Iterative Nullspace Projection (INLP; \citealp{ravfogel2020inlp}) as follows: we train a series of classifiers $w_1, ..., w_n$, where in each iteration, embeddings are projected into the nullspace of the preceding classifiers $P_N(w_0) \cap \cdots \cap P_N(w_n)$.
+We consider the following concept removal interventions: \begin{compactenum} \item \textbf{INLP} We implement Iterative Nullspace Projection (INLP; \citealp{ravfogel2020inlp}) as follows: we train a series of classifiers $w_1, ..., w_n$, where in each iteration, embeddings are projected into the nullspace of the preceding classifiers $P_N(w_0) \cap \cdots \cap P_N(w_n)$.
 We then apply the combined projection matrix to calculate the final projection where $ P := P_N(w_1) \cap \dots \cap N(w_i) $, $X$ is the full set of embeddings, and $X_{\text{projected}} \leftarrow P(X)$.

 \item \textbf{RLACE} We implement Relaxed Linear Adversarial Concept Erasure (R-LACE; \cite{ravfogel2022adversarial}) which defines a linear minimax game to adversarially identify and remove a linear bias subspace.
 In this approach, \( \mathcal{P}_k \) is defined as the set of all \( D \times D \) orthogonal projection matrices that neutralize a rank $r$ subspace: